Siberia: Dozens missing after deadly Russian mine accident

 - Published

-Dozens of people are missing after a fire filled a mine with smoke in Siberia, leaving at least 11 dead.
+Three rescuers sent to find survivors after a Siberian mine filled with smoke have died, bringing the disaster's death toll to 14.

-Disaster struck on Thursday morning when coal dust in a ventilation shaft caught light, according to the Russian state news agency Tass.
+The accident happened when coal dust in a ventilation shaft caught alight, according to the Russian state news agency Tass.

 About 285 people were in the mine at the time, with the majority escaping.

-But at least 35 were still underground when it was decided to pause the search for survivors, due to the risk of an explosion.
+Rescue teams went in to find the 35 still trapped.
+The rescuers' bodies were found hours later on Thursday.

-Local governor Sergei Tsivilev said in a video on Telegram that dangerously high levels of methane had been detected in the Listvyazhnaya mine, in the Kemerovo region, some 3,500km (2,175 miles) east of Moscow.
+Russia's Emergencies Ministry said one of the rescue teams at the Listvyazhnaya mine, in the Kemerovo region some 3,500km (2,175 miles) east of Moscow, had lost contact with those on the surface.

+Officials confirmed to Tass that three bodies had been found, and Russia's privately-owned Interfax news agency quoted a source saying their oxygen had run out.
+It is unclear if any more rescuers are missing.

+Eleven miners are known to have died, and 49 people have been taken to hospital with injuries, officials said.
+Some of the injured have smoke poisoning, and four are said to be in a critical condition.

+The search for more survivors was paused earlier on Thursday amid fears that dangerously high levels of methane in the mine could cause an explosion.

-"Work will resume as soon as the gas concentration decreases to a safe level," he said, according to AFP news agency.
+Local governor Sergei Tsivilev said in a video on Telegram that work would resume "as soon as the gas concentration decreases to a safe level".

 Mr Tsivilev earlier said they had lost contact with the missing miners as the underground communications system was not working.